What Is an Employer of Record (EOR)?

 You still manage the person day to day.
 You set the role, agree the tasks, manage performance and work with them as part of your team.

-For UK businesses, South Africa can be a strong option because of the English speaking talent pool, similar working hours and competitive salary levels compared with many UK roles.
+For UK businesses, South Africa can be a strong option because of the English-speaking talent pool, similar working hours and competitive salary levels compared with many UK roles.

-This can work well for roles such as customer support, virtual assistants, sales support, bookkeeping, marketing support, IT support and admin.
+Many UK businesses use this model for roles such as customer support, virtual assistants, sales support, bookkeeping, marketing support, IT support and admin.

 Hire SA Talent helps UK businesses understand the process, compare role costs and connect with the right South African hiring route.